-As your family grows and everyone has their own routine and tasks to complete, a family command center helps SO much to keep track of things.
+As your family grows and everyone has their own routine and tasks to complete, taking time to create a command center helps SO much to keep track of things.
 We’ve had ours in our kitchen for 5 years, and it’s the best system that keeps our busy family organized.

 We’ve all been there before; it’s a hectic Monday with drop-offs and heading out the door to work.
 You get everyone to school or to their destination, and you realize you forgot lunches or forgot about dance class that afternoon.

-If you have a blank wall to spare in your house, a home command center can help you and your family members stay on top of daily tasks and events.
+If you have a blank wall to spare in your kitchen, mudroom, or laundry room, a home command center can help you and your family members stay on top of daily tasks and events.

 What is a Home Command Center?

 A family command center is essentially a wall or station in your house to help your family organize schedules, chore charts, mail, papers, messages, menus, keys, and/or bags.

 It’s a wall space designed to be the “drop zone” when you first arrive home, the “check out zone” right before you leave, and the place that helps your family’s day-to-day life run smoothly.

 Setting up a family command center is really simple, but it helps to know the amount of space you can dedicate and your family’s functional needs first.
 So here are some kitchen family command center ideas around our own organization system to help get you started.